arstream/Network-Programming-with-Go/dataserialisation/asn1.md

 This connects to the service given in a form such as `localhost:1200`, reads the TCP packet and decodes the ASN.1 content back into a string, which it prints.

-We should note that neither of these two - the client or the server - are compatable with the text-based clients and servers of the last chapter.
+We should note that neither of these two - the client or the server - are compatible with the text-based clients and servers of the last chapter.
 This client and server are exchanging ASN.1 encoded data values, not textual strings.